 “what did you have for lunch?”

-So a month back I decided to take the route less traveled and electrocute the spark back into our dead fish of a relationship.
+A month back I decided to take the route less traveled and electrocute the spark back into my dad and my dead-fish-of-a-relationship.

 My aim was to chat to a side of my dad that is only accessible to his work friends/clients.